 It seems that Timothy only drank water (which was contrary to the custom of the day).
-Perhaps he did this to make sure no one would dare accuse him of any abuse.
-But Timothy's habit made him vulnerable to illness (because the water in that day was not clean).
-If he falls ill, he will not be able to carry out his work so Paul encourages him to drink wine in moderation in order to maintain good health.
-If he, as a leader, is sick from dysentery and other ailments, he will not be able to be effective.
+Perhaps he did this to make sure no one would accuse him of any type of abuse.
+But Timothy's habit made him vulnerable to illness (because the water in that day was often impure).
+If he fell ill, he wouldn't be able to carry out his work so Paul encourages him to drink wine in moderation in order to maintain good health.
+If he, as a leader, was sick from dysentery or other ailments, he would not be able to be an effective leader.

 This is not a general command for all Christians to drink wine (since our water is treated and safe).
 But, on the other hand, it is a passage that makes it difficult to defend the idea that drinking wine is a sin.
-Keep in mind, however, that the wine of that day contained no more than 3 or 4% alcohol (today it has 12 to 13%) and the custom was to add water to the wine to further dilute the alcohol content (biblestudytools.com).
+Keep in mind, however, that the wine of that day contained no more than three or four percent alcohol (today it has 12 to 13 percent) and the custom was to add water to the wine to further dilute the alcohol content (biblestudytools.com).

 Timothy has an important role to play in appointing and training leaders in the church and he cannot do this if he is constantly ill.

-This section is a summary statement regarding the entire issue of choosing or rejecting different men for the position of leadership in the church beginning in verse 22 where Timothy has to be careful not to be too hasty in appointing men as elders.
+This section is a summary statement regarding the entire issue of choosing or rejecting different men for the position of leadership in the church beginning in verse 22 where Paul instructs him to be careful in being too hasty in appointing men as elders.